California Shoplifting Laws

 - Special circumstances: You may be charged with felony grand theft, even if the value is below $950, under certain circumstances, including stealing a firearm or having a serious charge on your record.
 In these cases, you could face up to three years of jail time.
 However, most offenders are charged with misdemeanor theft.

-In addition to criminal penalties, you can be held civilly liable to the owner of the merchandise for damages of at least $50 but not more than $500 and the retail value of the merchandise if it is not recovered in sellable condition.
+In addition to criminal penalties, if convicted of shoplifting in California, you can be held civilly liable to the owner of the merchandise for damages of at least $50 but not more than $500 and the retail value of the merchandise if it is not recovered in sellable condition.

 If you have been charged with shoplifting, please contact the Murrieta criminal defense lawyers at Hanson, Gorian, Bradford & Hanich for a free consultation.
 We understand that your future is on the line and we can fight to secure the best possible outcome in your criminal case.